AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Quick Start/Step 1: Create a Logstash cluster/Parameters on the buy page.md

 |**Version**|Valid values: **6.7** and **7.4**.|
 |**Region and Zone**|For more information, see [Regions and zones](#section_24a_luy_io8).|
 |**Category**|For more information, see [Specifications](#section_2jb_rjr_5f8).|
-|**Disk Type**|Valid values: -   **Cloud SSD**: This is the default value.
+|**Disk Type**|Valid values:-   **Cloud SSD**: This is the default value.
 A standard SSD provides a maximum of 2,048 GiB of storage space.
 Standard SSDs are suitable for online data analytics and search that require high IOPS and fast responses.
 -   **Efficient cloud disk**: An ultra disk provides a maximum of 5,120 GiB of storage space.
 Ultra disks are cost-effective and are suitable for scenarios such as logging and analyzing large amounts of data. |
 |**Node Storage**|The storage space of each node.
 It depends on the disk type.
-Unit: GiB. -   If the disk type is **Cloud SSD**, the value of this parameter ranges from 20 to 2048.
+Unit: GiB.-   If the disk type is **Cloud SSD**, the value of this parameter ranges from 20 to 2048.
 -   If the disk type is **Efficient cloud disk**, the maximum value of this parameter is 5120.

 **Note:** You can resize an ultra disk to a maximum of 2,048 GiB.
 Ultra disks with the storage space larger than 2,560 GiB cannot be resized because these disks are designed to run in disk arrays or RAID 0. |